 Often children don’t register their hunger, so you need to watch for the telltale signs that you know better than anyone else.
 Things like:

-Preemptively offer fruit, dried fruit, oat bars, sandwiches, breadsticks, granola, or whatever works best for your little human and all will be happier for it.
+Preemptively offer fruit, dried fruit, oat bars, sandwiches, breadsticks, granola, or whatever works best for your little human and all will be happier.

 If you have a relatively long flight ahead of you, try your best to fly at night so as not to disrupt your child’s sleep cycle.
 If your toddler’s rhythm shifts on day one, you’re in for a lot of trouble because the rest of the time is spent adjusting the cycle again.

 A night journey minimizes this risk and allows your infant to rest when they’re naturally supposed to be resting.
-Plus, mom and dad can sit back and relax rather than spending the whole flight running up and down the plane.
+Plus, mom and dad can sit back and relax rather than spending the whole flight running up and down the plane aisle.

 You never really know when nature is going to call, do you?
 Whenever that fateful moment occurs, it’s advisable to be ready with a changing station to tackle the situation.